symverse-lab/V3/docs/citizen-protocol-spec.md

 ### 5.10.1 `SendTransactionToNick`

-`SendTransactionToNick` is used when a wallet, console, or RPC client submits a normal transaction by NickName.
+`SendTransactionToNick` is used when a wallet, console, or RPC client submits a normal transaction by Nick.

 Conceptual example: